MaximumGaming5o/RealEstate/README.md

 ## Project Overview

 This Real Estate Listing Website is a comprehensive platform designed for buying, selling, and managing real estate properties online.
-Built with ASP.NET, .NET Core, Razor Pages, and C#, this project integrates modern web development frameworks to ensure scalability, security, and performance[1][2].
+Built with ASP.NET, .NET Core, Razor Pages, and C#, this project integrates modern web development frameworks to ensure scalability, security, and performance.

 ## Features